dascentral/dotfiles/README.md

 The `.macos` file within the root of the repository attempts to automatically configure as many system settings as possible.

-I haven't updated this script in a long time, and it currently throws a warning on a couple of settings.
-However, it's still referenced in several of the repositories that I track which leads me to believe it remains a viable tool for automatically applying settings.
+I haven't updated this script in a long time, and it currently throws a warning in a couple of spots.
+However, the file is still referenced in several of the repositories that I track which leads me to believe it remains a viable tool for automatically applying settings.

 Apply settings via use of the `source` command.
 A computer restart may then be necessary.